This year I managed to fulfil an ambition I’ve had for some time.

 An intense vocal support lined the streets in their droves, cheering on Mo Farah and everyone else as they ran, walked or waddled past.

-Although I found the actual running part difficult, plodding past the 18 mile marker whilst well-wishers gulped an ice cold beer was especially was hard to take.
+Although I found the actual running part difficult, plodding past the 18 mile marker in searing heat whilst well-wishers gulped an ice cold beer was especially hard to take.

 A lukewarm bottle of Buxton water is not quite the same.